W4RH4WK/cpp-init/error_handling.md

 };
 ```

-The main reason for `Status` is to invert the boolean evaluation; success being `true`, failure being `false`.
+The main reason for `Status` is to invert the boolean evaluation of `StatusCode`; success being `true`, failure being `false`.
 Other convenience functions may include `toString` to make errors human readable.

 Note that the whole struct is marked `[[nodiscard]]`.
 This way, any call to a function that returns a `Status` emits a warning if the return value is not handled.

-Depending on how we proceed with error reporting (see below), we may want to include a `std::string` here for additional context.
+Depending on how we proceed with error reporting (see below), we may want to include a `std::string` here for additional context — although, this could end up being too expensive.

 Here's how this mechanism is used.